 Tony Dolan: But, yeah.
 If it didn’t work, it didn’t work, but again, like CALM BEFORE THE STORM, the reason it didn’t work wasn’t that Cronos isn’t a great character.
 It’s because it changed the personality of it.
 You know, it was like, you can’t be Cronos one day and eating the flesh of babies then the next day you want to be Dave-Lee Roth, it just doesn’t work.
-Paul Speckmann from Master, said to me, you know, he was rehearsing with his band, he was playing with his band, he was doing it with his band, and some guy walked in and said, you’re going to hear this, it was a seven inch.
-He said, “I took it home, I listened to it.”
+Paul Speckmann from Master said to me, you know, he was rehearsing with his band, playing with his band, doing it with his band, and some guy walked in and said, you’re going to hear this, it was a seven inch.
+He said, “I took it home.
+I listened to it.”
 It was, IN LEAGUE WITH SATAN, he said, “It changed my fucking life.
 I went to the rehearsal the next day, and I went and told the guys, ‘Forget all this shit, we’re doing this.’”
 And, he said, “I made them all listen to it, and they went, ‘What the fuck’s that?’”
 He went, “That’s what we’re going to be.
-We’re going to be whatever that is, that’s what we’re doing.”
+We’re going to be whatever that is.
+That’s what we’re doing.”
 Then he waited for years, and finally, he got an opportunity in California to get on the bus with these guys.
 He got on the bus, and he said, he thought, “Oh, my God.
 Oh, my God.
 Fucking Cronos.
 Cronos.”
-And, Cronos came and put on “Jump” by Van Halen and started singing and jumping around and he said, “My whole world went, ‘What the fuck?’.”
+And, Cronos came and put on “Jump” by Van Halen and started singing and jumping around, and he said, “My whole world went, ‘What the fuck?’.”
 And, he said, “I got up and left.”
 “I was like; I couldn’t get over it.”
-Because what he envisaged wasn’t real and that was the point.
+Because what he envisaged wasn’t real, and that was the point.
 The difference is we are real.
 He’s never been anybody, but Abaddon and Tony, he’s never been anybody, but Mantas and Jeff, and me, but Conrad is Cronos and Conrad, and at some point, he became Cronos 24-hours a day.
 Okay, be Cronos then.
 That means you don’t go to the toilet like everybody else; you don’t shop at B&Q or fucking HomeSavers.

 Mantas: It was straight after the release of BLACK METAL.
 Honestly, that’s when I was set to leave the band.

 Tony Dolan: Yeah.
-And, Jeff always says, he’s like, “One day; we’re fucking rehearsing in a church hall just like the fucking band with some practice amps, the next day we’re at fucking Lorelai, not even with instruments, and these fucking 20,000 are people are going, “Ah!”.
+And, Jeff always says, he’s like, “One day; we’re fucking rehearsing in a church hall just like the fucking band with some practice amps, the next day we’re at fucking Lorelai, not even with instruments, and these fucking 20,000 are people going, “Ah!”.
 And, you’re going, “What the fuck?
 How did I get here?”